An eerily prophetic photo from 1968, photographed by Tom Murray

 When Lennon left the Beatles his solo work became more personal and, as a result, sometimes a lot creepier too.

-- "God" is perhaps the single scariest song ever recorded.
-The tune is far too bouncy to be a dirge and far too funereal to be a rhapsody, the piano chords have this biting quality like a wild animal snapping at you, and Lennon's vocals sound about twelve times as ghostly as they did in "A Day in the Life".
+- "God" has a far too bouncy tune to be a dirge and far too funereal to be a rhapsody, the piano chords have this biting quality like a wild animal snapping at you, and Lennon's vocals sound about twelve times as ghostly as they did in The Beatles' "A Day in the Life".

 - It's a Tearjerker to hear him denounce each of his influences, finally ending with The Beatles and then sing "The Dream is over...
 I was the Walrus/But now, I'm John/."